Massage Therapy

 What is Massage Therapy?

-Massage therapy is a form of manual medicine focusing on the manipulation of soft tissue throughout the body, including muscles, tendons, ligaments and fascia.
-The ultimate goal of massage therapy is to elicit a therapeutic effect, such as the improvement of muscle function, relaxation, wellness or quality of life.
+Massage therapy is a manual modality that focuses on the manipulation of soft tissue throughout the body.
+This includes muscles, tendons, ligaments and fascia.
+Primarily, the goal of massage therapy is to elicit a therapeutic effect, such as improving muscle function, rehabilitation of injuries, improving overall wellness or quality of life.

 What are the effects of Massage Therapy?